4.2.1 Receiving and Processing Gifts

 d.
 Credit Cards

 Donors may charge gifts to their Mastercard, Visa, Discover Card or American Express credit cards by indicating in writing the amount of the gift, their credit card number, the date of its expiration, and their signature (as the name appears on the credit card).
-This written information should be forwarded to Development Services, 326 Galvez Street, 94305-6105, or secure fax (650) 723-0020.
-Donors may also call Development Services at (650) 725-4360 to make a credit card gift.
-If a Stanford employee receives credit card information intended for a gift, they should send it to Development Services via the Office of Development courier service, fax it via the secure fax number, put the information in the one of the two gift drop boxes on campus (located at the Alumni Center and the Edwards building) or hand-carry it to the Development Services office.
+If a Stanford employee receives credit card information intended for a gift, they should send it to Development Services via the Office of Development courier service, fax it via the secure fax number (650) 725-0200, put the information in the one of the two gift drop boxes on campus (located at the Alumni Center and the Edwards building) or hand-carry it to the Alumni Center.
+Donors or staff may also call Development Services at (650) 725-4360 to make a credit card gift.
 DO NOT email credit card information or send it via campus mail as both of these options have serious potential for security risks.

 e.
 Electronic Transfers